 Whilst you are waiting for the ambulance, keep the child where they are.
 Do not stand them up, or sit them in a chair, even if they are feeling better.
-This could lower their blood pressure drastically, causing their heart to stop.
-All pupils must go to hospital for observation after anaphylaxis even if they appear to have recovered, as a reaction can reoccur after treatment.
-The Dollar Academy Emergency Action Plans (including for Anaphylaxis above) are emailed to staff termly and can be found on SharePoint.
+This could lower their blood pressure drastically.
+All pupils must go to hospital for observation after anaphylaxis even if they appear to have recovered, as a further reaction can occur after treatment.

+The Dollar Academy Emergency Action Plans (including for Anaphylaxis above) can be found on SharePoint for staff to view at any time.